gschaumb/team03-capstone/docs/index.md

 ## Project Overview

-Our Capstone project builds on our Milestones 1 and 2, where we extracted data sources and developed a basic RAG solution for a customer support use case.
+Our Capstone project builds on our Milestones 1 and 2, where we extracted data sources and developed a basic RAG solution for a **customer support use case**.
 In this Capstone project:

 - **Public legal, financial, and historical documents related to the Enron case** serve as a proxy for the knowledgebase.
 - **The Enron email corpus** represents a range of employee and/or customer emails.